UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

     event: deployment
 ```

-Sign your build and push the changes to your remote repository.
+Push the changes to your remote repository.

 You can deploy the build you just pushed with the following command: